scottmckendry/AoC/README.md

   <img alt="grinch" src="https://github.com/scottmckendry/AoC/assets/39483124/def61fe9-d27c-4440-b033-4fb7630306e0"/>
 </p>

+## Project Structure
+I've separated each year into its own Go module.
+Each day is separated into two files, one for each part of the challenge.
+To run a solution, simply `cd` into the directory and run `go run . -solution 01p1` (where `01p1` is the day and part you want to run).
+The `-benchmark` flag can be used to time the execution of the solution.
+Using the `-benchmark` flag on its own will run all solutions for the year 100 times over, getting the average execution time.

 > [!NOTE]
 > Benchmarks are run via [this GitHub Action](https://github.com/scottmckendry/aoc/actions/workflows/readmeStats.yml) and are not indicative of the performance of the code on your machine.
 > The action uses the `ubuntu-latest` image and runs each solution 100 times to get an average.
 This is by no means a perfect benchmark, so take the results below with a grain of salt.